Q: Can a vegan diet supply all the nutrients you need for a healthy diet?

 Q: Do vegans get enough protein?

 Humans need about 10 percent of calories from protein.
-Virtually all whole, plant foods contain at least this amount, so if you consume enough volume and variety of whole plant foods, your protein requirement will easily be met.
 This applies to athletes too, who are often thought to require larger amounts of protein to sustain muscle size and optimize performance.

 - 3 myths about protein